wp-plugins/robo-gallery/readme.txt

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

+= Is it possible to have different settings for hover and static interface elements? =

+Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to change spacing between thumbnails? =